glostis/advent-of-code/README.md

-# Advent of code 2019
+# Advent of code

-This repository holds my answers to the [Advent of code 2019](https://adventofcode.com/2019) coding challenges.
+This repository holds my answers to the [Advent of code](https://adventofcode.com/) coding challenges.